Why you may need a complete blood count

-White blood cell (WBC) count.
-A white blood cell count, also called a leukocyte count, measures the number of WBCs in a sample of blood.
-WBCs protect the body from infection by attacking invading bacteria, viruses, and other foreign materials in the body.
-Some WBCs can also attack cancer cells.
-A normal range for a WBC count is 3,300 to 8,700 WBCs per microliter (mcL).
+- White blood cell count.
+A white blood cell count, also called a leukocyte count, measures the total number of white blood cells in a sample of blood.
+These cells protect the body from infection by attacking invading bacteria, viruses, and other foreign materials in the body.
+Some white blood cells can also attack cancer cells.

-White blood cell (WBC) differential.
-A WBC differential is a test that measures the number of each type of WBC.
-There are five major types of WBCs: neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
-Each type of cell plays a different role in protecting the body and helping you stay healthy.
-People with some types of cancer may have higher-than-normal numbers of lymphocytes or monocytes.
+- White blood cell differential.
+A white blood cell differential is a test that measures the number of each type of white blood cell.
+There are five major types of white blood cells, and each type plays a different role in protecting the body.
+Your doctor can learn valuable information about your health by measuring the levels of these cells.

-Platelet count.
+- Platelet count.
 A platelet count measures the number of platelets in a sample of blood.
 Platelets help to stop bleeding by forming blood clots.
-A normal range for a platelet count is approximately 150,000 to 350,000 platelets per mcL.

 What the results mean

-Blood test results must be interpreted carefully by your doctor and other members of your health care team.
-Keep in mind that many factors, including noncancerous conditions, can lead to results that fall out of the reference range.
-In addition, neutrophil and platelet counts have to fall to very low levels before infections and bleeding become major risks.
-Ask your doctor to help you better understand what your results mean and how they compare to the reference range.
+Your doctor and other members of your health care team must carefully interpret CBC test results.
+Keep in mind that many factors, including noncancerous conditions, can lead to results that fall out of the normal range.
+Ask your doctor to help you understand what your results mean.

 Questions to ask your doctor

-Consider asking your doctor the following questions about your blood tests.
+Consider asking your doctor the following questions about your CBC test:

 - Why am I having this test?